LudnixvonBithoven/Quizmaster_Flask/README.md

-# Quizmaster_Flask
+# Quizmaster_Flask 800+ questions to become a Network legend.
 Ever dreamed about examinating yourself about Networking through a Python web application?
-Well, today dreams can be programmed into reality :D.
+Well, today dreams can be programmed into a certain reality.

 # Install flask through pip